Düwag Wadloper: Wadlopers in Poland

 In early 2009, Sigma Tabor became interested in the Wadloper vehicles on display.
 The company, despite the lack of an order for them, wanted to acquire them for lease to domestic carriers.
 Initially, 17 DH1 wagons and 29 DH2 units were planned to be purchased, but eventually fewer vehicles were delivered to Poland due to the ordering company's financial difficulties.
 In May, the company purchased the first three vehicles (one DH2 unit and two DH1 wagons), and in July another seven (six DH2 units and one DH1 wagon).

 Sigma Tabor commissioned the adaptation of imported vehicles to Polish conditions to the ZNTK Poznań plant, which is part of the Sigma group.
 As part of the modernization, the interior layout was changed, the seats were replaced, their vandal-resistant upholstery was used, the interior wall coverings, floor coverings and interior lighting were replaced, and air conditioning was installed in the driver's cabs.
 Hydraulic systems and the installation of forced ventilation for the passenger section were upgraded.
 New headlights, a fire alarm system and an audible warning signal were installed, as well as automatic train braking, a radio-stop with radio-telephone, a dead man's switch, an electronic speedometer, and tilt steps to enable 300 mm high platforms.
 After the repair, combined with modernization, polonization and replacement of selected components with new ones, ZNTK Poznań obtained approval of DH1 and DH2 vehicles and estimated their service life at about 10–15 years.

 In the first round, the Poznań plant modernized three DH2s and one DH1 vehicle, while more Wadlopers were rebuilt at ZNTK in Paterek.
 In 2009, the SN83-001 consist was presented at Trako fair in Gdańsk.

-On June 11, 2010, Przewozy Regionalne began trial operation of the first two vehicles.
+On June 11, 2010, Polregio began trial operation of the first two vehicles.
 Wagon DH1 served the Chojnice – Szczecinek line, and unit DH2 ran on the Chojnice – Tczew line.
 In the same year, all the rebuilt trains (3 sets of SN83 and 1 wagon of SN82) went to the Pomeranian Department of Regional Transport in Gdynia.
 By the autumn of 2012, they served lines: